createchaos/arc_574/README.md

 1) Turn on the robots
 <img src="screenshots/on switch.JPG" width="40%">

-2) Use Visual Studio Code to get Docker running
+2) Use Visual Studio Code to get Docker running.
+You do this by navigating to abb_communication>src>abb_communication>docker and then whichever robot you want to visualize, right-clicking on the .yml file and selecting 'Compose Up'
 <img src="screenGIFs/dockercompose.gif" width="60%">

 3) Connect the robots to your computer.
 You will probably need to use an ethernet - USB adapter
 <img src="screenshots/connect to computer.JPG" width="40%">

 4) Change the settings for the ethernet cable you just connected.
-Note: the IP adress you input has to start with 192.168.0 but the fourth number can be anything other than 102 and 103 (these are the IP addresses of the robots).
+In Network & Internet Settings (PC), select 'Change Adapter Options'.
+Find the Realtek PCIe Ethernet option, right-click and select Properties.
+In the scroll box, select IPv4 item and click on Properties.
+Change to a hard-coded IP address of 192.168.0.XX and Subnet mask of 255.255.255.0.
+Note: the IP address you input has to start with 192.168.0 but the fourth number can be anything other than 102 and 103 (these are the IP addresses of the robots).
 15 is a nice number, but feel free to pick your favorite.
 <img src="screenGIFs/ethernet.gif" width="60%">

 5) Open Rhino and Grasshopper.
 Open the robot_playground_abb_arduino.ghx.
 Note: If you are going to make changes to the file, please save it locally (not in the ARC 574 repository folder on your computer)